meteor/meteor/content/routing.md

 </template>
 ```

-*Snippet 4.3: Defining some templates that display content*
+*Snippet: Defining some templates that display content*

 These are some templates that we will render into the layout from our route action.
 Notice that these templates don't have any dynamic data.
 Right now, we are focusing on the layout aspect and we will get to filling in data in a later section.